gruntie/Picture_Tag_Renamer/README.md

 - Custom controls
 - MIME validation
 - Folder navigation
+- Target framework: .NET 8.0

+**Disclaimer: saving your pictures' tags in the filename is not the way to go.
+This was mostly an experiment.**

 The only reason I'm publishing this is because I found a way around the memory leaking bitmap type in .Net.
 Loading new pictures to a pictureBox by the way of repeated Bitmap instances is a serious memory eater.